 - R Registration required.
-Registration with this foreign agent (or another foreign agent on this link) is required rather than using a co-located care-of address. - B Busy.
+Registration with this foreign agent (or another foreign agent on this link) is required even when using a co-located care-of address. - B Busy.
 The foreign agent will not accept registrations from additional mobile nodes. - H Home agent.
-This agent offers service as a home agent on the link on which this Agent Advertisement message is sent. - F Foreign agent.
+This agent offers service as a home agent on the link on which this Agent Advertisement message is sent.

+- F Foreign agent.
 This agent offers service as a foreign agent on the link on which this Agent Advertisement message is sent. - M Minimal encapsulation.
-This agent implements receiving tunneled datagrams that use minimal encapsulation [15]. - G GRE encapsulation.
-This agent implements receiving tunneled datagrams that use GRE encapsulation [8]. - V Van Jacobson header compression.
-This agent supports use of Van Jacobson header compression [10] over the link with any registered mobile node.
+This agent implements receiving tunneled datagrams that use minimal encapsulation [34]. - G GRE encapsulation.
+This agent implements receiving tunneled datagrams that use GRE encapsulation [16]. - r Sent as zero; ignored on reception.
+SHOULD NOT be allocated for any other uses. - T Foreign agent supports reverse tunneling [27].